LukeSmithxyz/based.cooking/content/cooked-chickpeas.md

 author: carl-zimmerman
 ---

 Easy recipe for cooked chickpeas.
-Can be add to salads, rice, or almost anything else.
+Can be added to salads, rice, or almost anything else.

 - ⏲️ Prep time: 1 min
 - 🍳 Cook time: 15 min